slackapi/bolt-js/docs/content/basic/authenticating-oauth.md

 :::note

-Authorization requests with changed or additional scops require [generating a unique authorization URL](#extra-authorizations).
+Authorization requests with changed or additional scopes require [generating a unique authorization URL](#extra-authorizations).

 :::